 Our NER economist Christiane von Berg shares her forecast for 2023 in the Netherlands.

-Fitch Ratings affirmed, on September 8th 2017, Coface AA- Insurer Financial Strength (IFS) rating.
-The outlook is stable.
+The rating agency Fitch, on 23 November 2022, affirmed Coface AA- Insurer Financial Strength (IFS) rating.
+The outlook remains stable.